|Fitz Hugh Ludlow|

 Sept.
 11, 1609 - Explorer Henry Hudson sailed into New York harbor and discovered Manhattan Island and the Hudson River.

 Sept.
 11, 1771 – Scottish surgeon and explorer Mungo Park was born in Selkirkshire, Scotland.
-He was the first Westerner known to have traveled to the central portion of the Niger River.
+He was the first Westerner known to have travelled to the central portion of the Niger River.

 Sept.
 11, 1775 – Benedict Arnold's expedition to Quebec left Cambridge, Massachusetts.